What Is a Construction Project Manager? Roles, Skills, and Software Tools Explained

 Budgeting

-One of the key responsibilities of a construction project managers is to estimate the budget precisely, which requires knowledge and strong problem-solving abilities.
+One of the key responsibilities of a construction project manager is to estimate the budget precisely, which requires knowledge and strong problem-solving abilities.
 Construction project managers must manage the cash flow by scheduling all the necessary payments and ensuring projects stay within their budget.

 Recommended reading: